Banja Luka

-Banja Luka (Бања Лука, /sh/) or Banjaluka (Бањалука, /sh/) is the second largest city in Bosnia and Herzegovina, and the most populous, economical, political and administrative center of Republika Srpska.
-Banja Luka is the traditional centre of the densely forested Bosanska Krajina region of northwestern Bosnia & Herzegovina.
+Banja Luka (Бања Лука, /sh/) or Banjaluka (Бањалука, /sh/) is the second-largest city in Bosnia and Herzegovina, and the most populous in Republika Srpska.
+It is Republika Srpska's main economic, political, and administrative centre.
+Banja Luka is the traditional centre of the densely forested Bosanska Krajina region of northwestern Bosnia and Herzegovina.
 According to the 2013 census, the city proper has a population of 138,963, while its administrative area comprises a total of 185,042 inhabitants.
+The City Day of Banja Luka is celebrated on 22 April, commemorating the liberation of the city at the end of World War II.

-The city is home to the University of Banja Luka and University Clinical Center of the Republika Srpska, as well as numerous entity and state institutions for Republika Srpska and Bosnia and Herzegovina, respectively.
-The city lies on the Vrbas river.
-Banja Luka was designated a European city of Sport in 2018.
+The city is home to the University of Banja Luka and the University Clinical Center of the Republika Srpska, as well as numerous entity- and state-level institutions of Republika Srpska and Bosnia and Herzegovina, respectively.
+The city is located on the Vrbas river.
+Banja Luka was declared a European City of Sport in 2018 and designated a UNESCO City of Music in 2023.

 Name

 The name Banja Luka was first mentioned in a document dated 6 February 1494 by Ladislaus II of Hungary.
 The name is interpreted as the 'Ban's meadow', from the words ban (a medieval noble title), and luka ('valley' or 'meadow').
-The identity of the ban and the meadow in question remains uncertain, and popular etymology combines the modern words banja ('bath' or 'spa'), or bajna ('marvelous') and luka ('port').
+The identity of the ban and the meadow in question remains uncertain, and popular etymology combines the modern words banja ('bath' or 'spa'), or bajna ('marvelous'), and luka ('port').
 A different interpretation is suggested by the Hungarian name Lukácsbánya, in English 'Luke's Mine'.
 In modern usage, the name is pronounced and occasionally written as one word (Banjaluka).

 Geography

 Overview

 Banja Luka covers some 96.2 km2 of land in Bosnia and Herzegovina and is situated on both banks of the Vrbas in the Banja Luka valley, which is characteristically flat within the otherwise hilly region.
 Banja Luka's centre lies 163 m above sea level.

 The source of the Vrbas River is about 90 km to the south at the Vranica mountain.
 Its tributaries — the Suturlija, the Crkvena, and the Vrbanja — flow into the Vrbas at various points in the city.
-A number of springs can be found nearby.
+Numerous springs can be found nearby.

-The area around Banja Luka consists mostly of woodland and acre fields, although there are many mountains further from the city, especially south from the city.
+The area around Banja Luka consists mostly of woodland and arable fields, although there are many mountains further from the city, especially south of the city.
 The most notable of these mountains are Ponir (743 m), Osmača (950 m), Manjača (1,214 m), Čemernica (1,338 m), and Tisovac (1,173 m).
 These are all part of the Dinaric Alps mountain range.

+Banja Luka is particularly exposed to the risk of earthquakes.
+The first recorded major earthquake struck the city in 1888 with a magnitude of 5.5; a quake of similar strength followed in 1935.
+The most severe earthquake in the city's history struck in 1969 with a magnitude of 6.4; the latest major earthquake struck in 1981 with a magnitude of 5.4.

 Settlements

-The city of Banja Luka (aside from city proper) includes the following settlements:
+The city of Banja Luka (aside from the city proper) includes the following settlements: